6congyao/mono/README.md

 ~~~
 Note: there are still few other things remaining to do for Leaflet that we won't detail here.

-For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].
+For further instructions, have a look at [Using JHipster in development][].

 ### Using angular-cli